anotherk1nd/singularity-admindocs/quickstart.rst

   utilized.
 We had to use a chroot style directory container (as images are not supported with the user namespace, but you can clearly see that the effective UID never had to change to run this container.

-| note: Singularity can natively create and manage chroot style
-  containers just like images!
+.. note:: Singularity can natively create and manage chroot style containers just like images!
 The above image was created using the
   command: ``singularity build ubuntu.dir docker://ubuntu:latest``